 Remember that at the beginning we said that corporate-level strategies address the entire strategic scope of the enterprise.
 This is the "big picture" view of the organization and may include deciding in which product or service markets to compete and the geographic boundaries of the organizations’ operations.

 For multi-divisional organizations or enterprises, how capital, staffing, and other resources are allocated is usually established at the corporate level.
 Additionally, because market definition is usually the domain of corporate-level strategy, the responsibility for diversification, or the addition of new products or services to the existing offerings, also mostly comes within the responsibility of corporate-level strategy.
-Also, whether to compete head on with other companies or to selectively establish cooperative partnering arrangements, or ‘strategic alliances’ is a decision for corporate-level strategy, while requiring ongoing input from business unit or divisional level managers.
+In addition, whether to compete head on with other companies or to selectively establish cooperative partnering arrangements, or ‘strategic alliances’, is a decision for corporate-level strategy, while requiring ongoing input from business unit or divisional level managers.

 So crucial questions addressed by corporate-level strategy, among other possibilities may include: